WHY IS CERTIFIED ORGANIC FOOD IMPORTANT?

 We encourage everyone to grow their own vegetables – all you need is a few pots or a small plot in the garden.
 Gardening is good for the mind, body and spirit.
 Fitness, fresh air, and a sense of accomplishment in producing your own food!

 Preserving, freezing and fermenting foods when they are abundantly available– cut up those cabbages for sauerkraut, bottle poached fruit for mid-winter crumbles!

-YES, YOU CAN BRING YOUR OWN JARS AND BAGS!
+YES, YOU CAN BRING YOUR OWN JARS, BAGS & CONTAINERS!

 DO YOU SELL MEAT?

 Yes.
-We sell a range of local, organic, and free-range meats.
-Check out our stock list for more details.
+We sell a range of local, organic, and free-range meats, poultry and salmon.
+Check out our product range for more details.

 DO YOU CATER TO PEOPLE WITH ALLERGIES AND SPECIAL DIETS?

 At Taste Nature, the minimisation of waste is taken very seriously.
 We compost all our food waste and believe that solid waste should be re-used/repurposed – you can be very creative with this.
-In the Eatery and Kitchen we use compostable or recyclable packaging.
+We are exploring the best options available for compostable or recyclable packaging in The Kitchen & Eatery.
 Our produce mostly comes in returnable crates, and the cardboard boxes that other products are re-used or recycled.